Skip to main content Skip to footer

 Nageswar Cherukupalli

-Senior Vice President and Banking and Financial Services Head, Cognizant
+Senior Vice President, Banking & Financial Services Head

 Author Image